 We should not look at CVF in isolation; they will always be operating in conjunction with other assets and a number of interesting options can be considered.

 Option A is to simply plough ahead with 2, operate them with a full complement of JCA each and replace HMS Ocean with a new design.
 This is of course the favoured RN option but not supportable in terms of cost.

 Option B is to still build the pair and put one into immediate reserve.
 This would save operating costs and reduce crewing requirements but with sufficient notice would still be able to provide some capacity in response to emerging strategic threats.
-Operating the ship with some elements of Royal Navy Reserve or Sponsored Reserves might also be worth investigation.
+Operating the ship with some elements of the Royal Navy Reserve or Sponsored Reserves might also be worth investigating.

 Option C is to link CVF with a replacement for HMS Ocean.
 Ocean has been excellent value for money but it has had more than its fair share of problems.
 By still putting 2 CVF’s into the water and operating them as flexible platforms, optimised for mixed loads of JCA, helicopters and soldiers/marines we could reduce overall crew and maintenance requirements.
 This is the most likely option given a reduced buy of JCA but operating a CVF in the role of LPH is not ideal because of its size and value.

-I think Option C is the most likely but D is also an interesting longer term option for maximum cost savings.
+I think Option C is the most likely but D is also an interesting longer-term option for maximum cost savings.

-The first thing I would say on this is that bloggers and commenter’s are not in possession of the full facts and even those in a position of knowing everything aren’t actually in that position at all, especially because the actual final cost of any F35 variant is an unknown.
-The MoD has repeatedly carried out various studies and estimated that the F35B offers the most cost effective aircraft that meets requirements, over the total lifespan.
+The first thing I would say on this is that bloggers and commenters are not in possession of the full facts and even those in a position of knowing everything aren’t actually in that position at all, especially because the actual final cost of any F35 variant is an unknown.
+The MoD has repeatedly carried out various studies and estimated that the F35B offers the most cost-effective aircraft that meets requirements, over the total lifespan.